 Reduce salt by up to 50% with SALTLITE™

-Chr.
-Hansen has taken a holistic approach to salt reduction, resulting in the development of the ground-breaking SALTLITE™ solution.
+We have taken a holistic approach to salt reduction, resulting in the development of the ground-breaking SALTLITE™ solution.
 Combining Chr.
 Hansen’s know-how with three unique performing ingredients can reduce the salt content in cheese by up to 50%.
-Chr.
-Hansen’s know-how of in-process salt and moisture control aids the customer by adjusting the manufacturing process.
+Our know-how of in-process salt and moisture control aids the customer by adjusting the manufacturing process.

 CHY-MAX® M is a fermentation-produced chymosin (FPC) with a very high clotting activity and low unspecific proteolytic activity compared to other coagulants.
 This results in several benefits including a reduction of bitterness, improved texture due to the slow protein breakdown, and increased yield.